alexrudnick/dissertation/BURNDOWN.md

     * pick a test set
   * train a simple PBMT system for Guarani with Moses
     * DONE default system
+    * make default system translate from es surface to gn lemmas
     * DONE system where phrases have 1 es word to many gn words
   * finish building feature function that calls out to chipa
   * super important: get a clear answer out of Mike and Sandra whether they'll consider it convincing if we can integrate into one PBMT and one RBMT system

+  * language modeling for gn, maybe?
+    * DONE pull all gn text from gn-wikipedia
+    * MAYBESKIP? pull all gn text from guarani-nee
+    * lemmatize it
+    * train LM

   * hack up squoia again if necessary
     * how changed is it? is it very different from before?
   * write up how we hacked up squoia

-  * language modeling for gn, maybe?
-    * pull all gn text from guarani-nee and gn-wikipedia
-    * lemmatize it
-    * train LM

 ### integration: possibly obsolete ideas here